A lot is changing with MLB on TV this season, but Jimmy Rollins is staying put

 The Phillies’ first appearance on Sunday Night Baseball will be April 19, but that game will be a Peacock exclusive because NBC will be airing the NBA playoffs on Sunday nights through the end of May.

-The Phillies’ first game on NBC (other than Opening Day locally on NBC10) will be June 21 against the New York Mets.
+The Phillies’ first game on NBC (other than opening day locally on NBC10) will be June 21 against the New York Mets.

 Netflix, ESPN round out MLB TV changes

-While ESPN will no longer broadcast Sunday Night Baseball or the wild card games (which were also nabbed by NBC), it will still air 30 MLB games during the regular season, mostly during the week.
+While ESPN will no longer broadcast Sunday Night Baseball or the wild-card games (which also were nabbed by NBC), it still will air 30 MLB games during the regular season, mostly during the week.